Bad News (band): Later activity

 In 2012, for the 30 Years of Comic Strip documentary, Planer and Richardson returned as Den Dennis and Spider Webb respectively to recall stories from their time as Bad News.
 In the documentary, the post-1988 fates of the Bad News members were revealed: Alan (Vim) returned to his business as a painter and decorator, with Den assisting him; Colin's father got him a job as a bank clerk; and Spider retired to the West Country with his partner and three children.
 It's also revealed that Vim and Sally eventually married—just as their portrayers Adrian Edmondson and Jennifer Saunders were married in real life.

-On 9 June 2014, Bad News member Rik Mayall (Colin Grigson) died at his home in Barnes, Richmond-upon-Thames, London, from a sudden heart attack after jogging.

 In 2019, a vinyl record of Bad News rarities (Almost Rare) appeared.
 The following year, the band issued a 2-CD live compilation of material recorded in 1986, including a complete gig at the Hammersmith Odeon and their Monsters Of Rock show live at Donington.